 Student Research Assistant

-The Institute of Population and Precision Health at the University of Chicago is looking for interested students to help do fieldwork for two large research programs, COMPASS and All of Us.
-COMPASS is a local study of how factors, like lifestyle, genetics, and environment affect the health of Chicagoans, particularly underserved populations.
-The All of Us Research Program is a national study funded by the NIH, focused on collecting survey data, electronic health records, and biospecimen to ultimately develop a diverse dataset for the development of more personalized health care.
+The Institute of Population and Precision Health at the University of Chicago is looking for motivated, outgoing students to conduct fieldwork for the Chicago Multiethnic Prevention and Surveillance Study (COMPASS).
+COMPASS is a local study of how factors like lifestyle, genetics, and environment affect the health of Chicagoans, with an emphasis on underserved populations.

-- Verification: Complete paperwork, pass a background check and drug screen, and verify your immunizations.
+Complete paperwork, pass a background check and drug screen, and verify immunizations.

-- Hands-on clinical experience working with a diverse patient population.
+Hands-on experience working with a diverse population of research participants.

-- Research experience in large population health studies.
+Research experience in a large population health study.

-- Specialized medical training.
-Students will learn how to take vital signs and may receive training in phlebotomy.
+Students may learn how to take vital signs and may receive training in phlebotomy.

 If you are interested in the student research assistant position, please fill out and submit this form.
 We will respond to candidates after initial screening.
 Thank you!